jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/delete.md

 ## Delete API

-_**This API is deprecated, have a look at the [new RESTFul API](../api_v2/README.html)**_
+_**This API is deprecated, please refer to the [new RESTFul API](../api_v2/README.html)**_ instead.

     http://{server_name}:9090/delete

-This API delete's documents from the index by specifying a query.
+This API deletes documents from the index by specifying a query.

-The deleted documents cannot be recovered, so make sure you have created a backup before performing the delete operation.
+The deleted documents cannot be recovered.
+Please make sure that you have a backup before performing the deletion.

 **Parameters:**
-- _**use**_ (required): It is the index name
+- _**use**_ (required): The name of the index.
 - _**login**_ (optional): The login parameter.
-This is required once you create a user.
+This becomes required once you create a user.
 - _**key**_ (optional): The key parameter related to the login (api key).
-This is required once you create a user.
+This becomes required once you create a user.
-- _**q**_: The query used to identify which documents will be deleted
+- _**q**_: The query used to identify which documents will be deleted.
-- _**uniq**_: This parameter is used for deleting the documents by primary key
+- _**uniq**_: This parameter is used for deleting the documents by primary key.

-### Example
+### Examples

-Delete all the documents from OpenSearchServer index:
+Delete all the documents from an OpenSearchServer index:

     http://localhost:9090/delete?use=index1&q=*:*

-Deleting document matching the given primary key:
+Delete documents matching a specific primary key:

     http://localhost:9090/delete?use=index1&uniq=2

-Delete documents associated to specific host from index:
+Delete documents associated with a specific host from the index:

     http://localhost:9090/delete?use=index1&q=host:www.open-search-server.com

-Delete a specific url from index:
+Delete a specific url from the index:

     http://localhost:9090/delete?use=index1&q=url:"http://www.open-search-server.com/services"